-Choose next year’s leadership early—ideally at least three months before you hand over responsibilities to them.
+Choose next year’s leadership early—ideally at least 2-3 months before you hand over responsibilities to them.
 Be sure that they have a solid understanding of EA and of the group’s purpose.

-If possible, choose someone who is familiar with the existing community and who has already helped you organise the group in some capacity.
+If possible, choose someone who is familiar with the existing community and who has already helped you organize the group in some capacity.

 The Handover Period

-Ensure the new organisers are connected with the support they need from outside of the group:
+Ensure the new organizers are connected with the support they need from outside of the group:

-Have a period of time in which you can show new organisers the ropes by discussing decisions with them and letting them sit in on strategy meetings.
+Have a period of time in which you can show new organizers the ropes by discussing decisions with them and letting them sit in on strategy meetings.